AN: Revamped version of this chapter posted on 12/9/15

 "Oh please," Detective Williams gave a look to Steve that said he plainly did not believe what was happening.

 Steve took the phone from his ear and quickly flipped it to speaker phone mode.
-The Governor's voice could be heard coming out of the phone in the otherwise silent garage, not that Detective Williams was all that convinced that the voice actually belonged to the Governor.
+The crisp clear voice of a woman could be heard coming out of the phone in the otherwise silent garage, not that Detective Williams was all that convinced that the voice actually belonged to the Governor.
 "Commander.
 Governor Jameson here.
 What can I do for you?"

-Steve fliped the phone back to normal mode as Detective Williams muttered and walked around the back of the car and then back towards the work bench the toolbox had originally be sitting on.
+Steve flipped the phone back to normal mode as Detective Williams muttered and walked around the back of the car and then back towards the work bench the toolbox had originally be sitting on.
+He was rolling his eyes at Steve's dramatics.
+The voice sounded vaguely like the Governor's, but it was obvious that Detective Williams didn't believe it.

 "Governor, I'll take the job…" Steve blinked and glanced back over his shoulder at the Detective carefully studying the workbench.
-"No, let's just say I found something that changed my mind…No, immediately.
+"No, let's just say I found something that changed my mind."
+Steve's gaze slid down the length of the detective's back, lingering on the pert round globes hidden beneath tight fitting slacks.
+"No, immediately.
 I'll transfer to the reserves and I'll run your task force…Wait.
 What, right now?...okay."

 "I, Steven J. McGarrett…do solemnly declare upon my honor and conscience that I will act at all times to the best of my ability and knowledge…I a manner befitting an officer of the law.
 Thank you, Governor."